 If necessary, get the contract reviewed by a lawyer.
 Keep in mind that “handshake transactions” without any of this is invalid.

 Checkout the Best For Sale By Owner Websites

-We have summarized the best paid and free FSBO sites for you.
+We have reviewed & ranked the best For Sale By Owner websites in Massachusetts, both paid and free, for you.

 What is Houzeo?

 An overview of what the platform is all about

 » NEED MORE CLARITY?
 Read these exclusive Houzeo reviews and learn why it is one of the best FSBO sites in America.

 Frequently Asked Questions